badgeek/internalkblock/README.md

 # macOS Keyboard Lock

 A simple utility to lock the internal keyboard on macOS while keeping external keyboards active.

-Useful when placing an external keyboard on top of your MacBook.
+Perfect for MacBook Pro users who stack a NuPhy or other compact mechanical keyboard on top of the built-in keyboard.
+Prevents accidental key presses from the internal keyboard when your external keyboard sits on top of it.

 ## Requirements